|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 1942 via R. Puzzo

-|Pilot Major Robert N. Keatts, O-381156 (MIA / KIA) ID
+|Pilot Captain Robert N. Keatts, O-381156 (MIA / KIA) Moscow, ID

-Co-Pilot 1st Lt William E. Ward, O-725386 (MIA / KIA) CA
+Co-Pilot 1st Lt William E. Ward, O-725386 (MIA / KIA) Hollywood, CA

-Navigator 2nd Lt John P. Murnane, O-790983 (MIA / KIA) NY
+Navigator 2nd Lt John P. Murnane, O-790983 (MIA / KIA) Long Island, NY

-Bombardier M/Sgt Richard G. Tennant, 15012411 (MIA / KIA) WV
+Bombardier M/Sgt Richard G. Tennant, 15012411 (MIA / KIA) Farmington, WV

-Engineer T/Sgt Charles Kachigian, 6718892 (MIA / KIA) PA
+Engineer T/Sgt Charles Kachigian, 6718892 (MIA / KIA) Philadelphia, PA

-Asst Engineer Sgt Dilman J. Beerwert, 15059026 (MIA / KIA) IN
+Asst Engineer SSgt Dilman J. Beerwert, 15059026 (MIA / KIA) South Whitley, IN

-Radio Cpl John T. Mannion, 12021941 (MIA / KIA) NY
+Radio Cpl John T. Mannion, 12021941 (MIA / KIA) New York, NY

-Asst Radio S/Sgt Bernard E. Parker, 17030208 (MIA / KIA) KS
+Asst Radio S/Sgt Bernard E. Parker, 17030208 (MIA / KIA) Topeka, KS

-Gunner Sgt William S. Bates, 12031947 (MIA / KIA) NY
+Tail Gunner Sgt William S. Bates, 12031947 (MIA / KIA) Catskill, NY

-Photographer Pfc Frank D. Goodwin, Jr., 14063639 (MIA / KIA) TN
+Photographer Pfc Frank D. Goodwin, Jr., 14063639 (MIA / KIA) Chattanooga, TN

 MIA May 8, 1943 at 9:13am

-"Wewak - The Early Days" by Richard Dunn adds:
+Wewak - The Early Days by Richard Dunn:

-"...nine Type 1 fighters of the 11th FR under Capt.
-Takashi Ninomiyo, commander of the 1st chutai.
+"...nine Type 1 [Ki-43 Oscar] fighters of the 11th FR under Capt.
+Takashi Ninomiyo, commander of the 1st Chutai.
 These encountered the B-17 while en route to cover the ships.
 Three Type 1 fighters under Lt.
 Junji Kobayashi broke off and attacked the B-17 initiating their first pass from slightly above and then completing additional head on passes.
 Though damaged, the B-17 headed for some of the clouds and rain squalls in the area.
 Unwilling to let the B-17 escape, Sgt.
 Tadao Oda commenced a head on pass that ended in a collision.
 Both the B-17 and the fighter fell into the sea in flames.
 There were no survivors.
 The Americans had no idea what happened to the B-17 flown by Lt.
 Robert Keats and his crew.
 Oda was lionized in the Japanese press for deliberately ramming and destroying the big bomber.
 He was promoted to Lieutenant posthumously."